Last Updated on May 31, 2022 by Brian Drew

 - Heavy: They are heavy and not compact

-- Expensive: Because of a sturdier framework they end up been more expensive.
+- Expensive: Because of a sturdier framework they end up being more expensive.

 - Need a platform to launch: A swim platform is necessary to launch this solid structure.